 Dr. Keith Boenning and Dr. Nathan Dancykier help repair and replace patients’ teeth in our Towson, Maryland, dental office.
 Our dentists are experienced prosthodontists and use advanced techniques and digital technology for predictable and lasting results.
 By working with patients, we can evaluate their specific needs and provide quality restorative dental care.

-If you need to protect damaged teeth, restore missing teeth, treat gum disease, stop TMJ problems, or require dental surgery, contact our dental office to schedule a consultation.
+Contact our dental office to protect damaged teeth, restore missing teeth, treat gum disease, or to stop TMJ problems.
+We even conduct dental surgery for extensive dental work.
 We will be happy to answer any of your questions and review your treatment options with you.

 Restorative Dental Care

 Our dentists use restorative dental treatments to treat a variety of dental problems.
 For example, we can remove infections, replace missing teeth, and help you address gum disease.
 Our comprehensive restorative dentistry has your best interests in mind and offer only the most relevant treatment plans.

 Our dentists will ensure that the final results are healthy and secure for the long-term success of your oral health.
 Dental restorations that we provide include the following treatments and procedures.

 A dental bridge is a series of artificial teeth that your dentist can use to replace a single tooth or multiple missing teeth.
 It consists of dental crowns, which will secure the bridge to the abutment teeth, and the replacement teeth or pontics.
 A dental bridge can also replace several missing in a row using at least two dental implants.

 A traditional fixed bridge requires the dentist to permanently reduce the abutment teeth in size.
 An implant-secured bridge does not require damaging healthy remaining teeth.
 Dental implants placed in the jaw bone secure the bridge.
 To learn more about the kinds of dental bridges we offer, see Dental Bridge.